ChristianDOvidio/simpleObjectClassification/README.md

 # simpleObjectClassification
-Simple object detection script using tensorflow and Inception v3/v4 Extremley simple step by step guide to use for beginners
+Simple object detection script using tensorflow and Inception v3/v4.
+Extremely simple step by step guide to use for beginners

 To Use:
 1)  Make sure you have python3 installed on your linux computer: